chris-schwartz/carnd_vehicle_detection/README.md

 # Detecting Vehicles

 After a classifier has been trained, the next step is to figure out where vehicles are located in an image.
-To acheive this different parts of the image must be sampled and since vehicles near by appear much larger than those in the distance, the sampling size would need to vary as well.
+To acheive this different parts of the image must be sampled and since vehicles nearby appear much larger than those in the distance, the sampling size would need to vary as well.

 To accomplish this, a sliding windows technique was used.
 Samples were only extracted from the lower half of the image, since the upper half never contains vehicles.

 The sliding window technique described here is implemented in the `ImageSampler` class found in *detection_components.py*.

 To try to get an estimate of what the size of each sampling windows should be, a large number of frames from the project video were extracted and saved.
-Several of these images were viewed in an image editor and the size of a box required to bound the vehicles at various distances from the camera was noted.
+Several of these images were viewed in an image editor.
+From viewing within the image editor the size of a box required to bound the vehicles at various distances from the camera was estimated.

 The first implementation used 3 different sizes of windows.
 These inital window sizes were 64x64, 128x128, and 256x256.
 The 64x64 windows overlapped 50% of their neighboring windows, the 128x128 windows overlapped 65% of their neighbors, and the 256x256 windows overlapped 75% of their neighboring windows.

 After testing on a number of project video images, it became clear that this was not going to work well enough.
-After testing out a number of various resolution sizes and testing on the project videos, I soon discovered that the sampling did better at detecting parts of the car and more sampling sizes at smaller resolutions provided better results.
+After testing out a number of various resolution sizes and testing on the project videos, I soon discovered that more sampling sizes at smaller resolutions provided better results.
 The final window sampling used was as follows:

 - A 32x32 sample size with 60% overlap
 - A 48x48 sample size with 80% overlap